matteckert/flon/README.md

 - FLON: `user.name.first "Matt"`
 - JSON: `{ "user": { "name": { "first": "Matt" } } }`

-You can select and append to arrays using bracket notation.
+You can select and append to arrays using a plus after the selector.

-- FLON: `users[] "Sam"`
+- FLON: `users+ "Sam"`
 - JSON: `{ "users": [ "Sam" ] }`

 ### Comments